CSS-Electronics/canedge-grafana-backend/README.md

 - Run the app again (you may need to allow access via your firewall)
 - Find your [public IP](https://www.whatismyip.com/) to get your endpoint as: `http://[IP]:[port]` (e.g. `http://5.105.117.49:8080/`)
 - Verify that you see an `OK` when opening the endpoint in your browser
-- In Grafana, update your dummy URL with the endpoint and click `Save & test`
-- Verify that your datasource is OK and that your imported panel displays the sample data
+- In Grafana, add your endpoint URL, click `Save & test` and verify that your dashboard displays the data

 #### Example B: Deploy the backend app on AWS EC2